Powerlearnproject/se-assignment-day-2-git-and-github-XanderXo/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18821014&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concepts of Version Control A version control system records changes to a file or set of files over time.
+When you have a file that evolves in a linear way (that is, the kinds of changes it could undergo can be thought of as a kind of primitive "mutation"), keeping track of which version is the latest and which version should be used when to get the maximum work done is often a pretty big task.
+There are two main kinds of version control: 1.
+Local version control systems 2.
+Centralized version control systems
+1. Local Version Control – Keeps many versions of files in one place on the computer, mostly by doing manual saves of different stages.
+Like the Save As command in a word processor, but used more often.
+2. Centralized Version Control (CVCS) – Users access the project history from a single server.
+The project history is stored on that server.
+Users make their changes to copies of the project.
+When done, they send their changes back to the server.
+The server reconciles the users' versions with the stored project history, and with each other.
+If all goes well, the server adds the changes to the project's history.
+If something hasn't gone well, the server tries very hard to let the users know it.
+3. Distributed Version Control Systems (DVCSs) are resilient to failures because they copy the project history to every user.
+Examples are Git and Mercurial.

+GitHub is Popular for Version Control GitHub is an extensively utilized platform that is centered on Git, a decentralized control system for versions.
+It has in store for its users: Teams can collaborate by pushing and pulling changes when using remote repository hosting.
+Branch and Merge– Lets developers work on features in isolation, merging them when ready.
+Requests for Pulls and Reviews of Code – Helps obtain feedback and enhances the excellence of the code.
+Backup and Security – Ensures safe storage of the code with controls for access.
+CI/CD Integration – Validates that the service supports continuous integration and deployment for automation.
+**How Version Control Helps Maintain Project Integrity** Tracks Changes– Keeps up into a past of the changes, lessening unplanned data failure.
+Prevents Conflicts– It helps manage a collection of simultaneous changes.
+These changes come from many contributors.
+Facilitates Collaboration– Lets developers work on features without overwriting each other's work.
+Bug Fixing & Rollbacks– Permits rapid location and also undoing of troublesome upgrades.
+Accountability– Logs who made many changes, improving overall transparency in development.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?